 Thailand's (in)famous ping pong show is a form of stage entertainment that takes place in strip clubs.
 It is an unusual type of a show in which you will see women wearing only bras, lying on their backs and using their pelvic muscles to either blow, eject, or hold objects from their vaginal cavity.
 While ping pong balls are the most common and iconic objects used, there are also other objects ranging from a banana to a razor used in the show.

 Some bars in Thailand are simple and easy going strip clubs where for a few Bahts, a woman will dance on and around you.
-But of all the nightlife and different types of shows available in the country, none are eerier than the controversial and downright peculiar ping pong shows.
+But of all the nightlife and different types of shows available in the country, none are more luring and controversial than the downright peculiar ping pong shows.

 The ping pong show is designed in a way to create a buzz amongst tourists and lure people into watching it.
 Which is true, because if you happen to visit one of these shows here in Thailand, you will surely come out and spread the word to your peers.
 Whether in a good or bad way, the show is getting the required publicity through your mouth.
 While you are in any of those bars, you might happen to purchase one of their overpriced drinks, which eventually adds on to their profits.
 So if the ping pong shows are still functional till date, its because of the viewers that come in large crowds to attend and hoot over women removing objects from their pelvic parts.
 However, only a few of the bars participating in this activity, meaning most of the bars in Phuket are innocent, but the numbers have not reduced lately.
 Researchers have also published that while the crowd seems to enjoy it, it is an entirely different story for the bar workers.
 The bottom line is, they believe that the show is in bad taste and boring, as it the same thing is done every night.